dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-08-16-99-bottles-of-oop.md

 3. How expensive will it be to change?
 The mere fact that indirection exists suggests that it’s important.
 You may feel compelled to understand its purpose before making changes.

-As you can see from these answers, this solution does a good job of exposing core concepts, but does a bad job of being worth its cost.
+As you can see from these answers, <i>this solution does a good job of exposing core concepts, but does a bad job of being worth its cost.</i>

 The code does two basic things.
 First, it defines templates for each kind of verse (lines 2-28), and second, it chooses the appropriate template for a specific verse number and renders that verse’s lyrics (lines 39-63).